riez/fanclub/README.md

 ## Fanclub
-This is a Website that contains information about Films.
+This is a fans <> public figures website club.
 Build with Stack:
 - Next.JS
 - SemanticUI
 - Prisma